homermultitext/hmt-se2021/docs/tech/vscode/index.md

 ![Extensions mode](https://hcmid.github.io/ms-hackathon-2021/imgs/extensions.png)

-We will use three extensions in our editing.
+We will use three extensions in our editing:

+1. Live Share
+2. Scholarly XML
+3. Rainbow CSV

+Follow the links below for details on installing and configuring each extension.